vestrel00/contacts-android/DEV_NOTES.md

 defined in the constructor allows it to be `Parcelize`d.
 Besides, one of the main benefits of the conventional builder pattern really only benefits Java users.
 That is function chaining.
 Kotlin users may just use `apply` (and other similar ones).

+Mutable entities also allow for realtime updates to occur.
+Kinda like LiveData.
+This is not supported yet but may be supported in future work.

 ## Why Not Add Android X / Support Library Dependencies?